trapcodeio/cryptocurrency-price-kit/readme.md

 // Initialize with config
 const cpk = new Cpk('livecoinwatch.com');

-// Get bitcoin Price and cache for 60 secs const price = await cpk.get('BTC/USD', 60);
+// Get bitcoin Price and cache for 60 secs by default const price = await cpk.get('BTC/USD');
+// or with custom cache time
+const price = await cpk.get('BTC/USD', 120); // seconds

 console.log(price) // The current price of bitcoin in USD